wp-cool-tools/definitely-allow-mobile-zooming/README.txt

 If you know theme which allows changes in the viewport by a filter, please write a comment in the [WordPress forum](http://wordpress.org/support/plugin/definitely-allow-mobile-zooming) and I will add the specific filter.

 If you find yourself in trouble with this tiny plugin, don't hesitate to ask for [support](http://wordpress.org/support/plugin/definitely-allow-mobile-zooming).

+Try it out on your free dummy site and [click here](https://demo.tastewp.com/definitely-allow-mobile-zooming).

 The plugin does not collect any personal data, so it is ready for EU General Data Protection Regulation (GDPR) compliance.
 In your theme.